DRAGON'S LAIR / SPACE ACE LASERDISC PLAYER CONVERSION

 Written & developed by Robert DiNapoli - 24 September 1999

-UPDATE - November 2016 - This document from 1999 describes how to add desktop PC hardware into your game cabinet to allow it to use a Sony laserdisc player.
-For your consideration, there are also less bulky products that have been developed since then to perform laserdisc player upgrades.
-Of these products, Merlin and Hi-Tech are still available new, and LaserAce may be found used.
-Additionally, Dexter replaces the laserdisc player entirely.
+UPDATE - November 2016 - This document from 1999 explains how to add desktop PC hardware into your arcade game cabinet to allow it to use a Sony laserdisc player instead of the original Pioneer.
+For your consideration, there are also less bulky products that have been developed since then to perform laserdisc player upgrades & replacement.
+See an overview of these devices on our Laserdisc Player Conversion Products page.

 Well, the purpose is simple - to replace the LD-V1000 player used in Dragon's Lair and Space Ace with one that is more reliable and doesn't break down as much.
 To do this, the package uses a dedicated PC motherboard.
 Currently, the only players supported are Sony LDP's.
 Any LDP model should work, although it has only been tested on the 1450 and 2000.